monktastic/blog/pages/dream/consciousness-physics.md

 inevitable unless you've done some meditation -- it will find a thousand ways to convince you that there's nothing very special going on.

 But there *is* something very special indeed going on here.
-It just transcends this funny dream it's having -- the one it calls "physical reality" -- and so we can't express it with language, thoughts, or other constructs internal to the dream.
+It's just that it transcends this funny dream it's having -- the one it calls "physical reality" -- and so we can't express it with language, thoughts, or other constructs *internal* to the dream.

 Instead, treat this as a riddle: